briansmith337/zulip/templates/zerver/help/getting-your-organization-started-with-zulip.md

   and [invite users](/help/invite-new-users).

 * If you have an existing chat tool, make sure everyone knows that the team is switching, and why.
-The team should commit to use Zulip exclusively **for at least a week** to make an effective trial;
+The team should commit to use Axxess exclusively **for at least a week** to make an effective trial;
   stragglers will result in everyone having a bad experience.